 If you wanted to use embossing folders from other companies then you can try adding them with the tan mat and the Raspberry plate ... but sometimes those other folders can be a little too thick.

 I cannot emphasise enough that you should NEVER force any of the sandwich plates through the Grand Calibur or you stand the risk of breaking your machine.

-So now I can use the embossing folders from other companies like this beautiful one from Couture Creations, quite safely in my machine.
+Then you can use the embossing folders from other companies like this beautiful one from Couture Creations, quite safely in your machine.

-You may decide not to use embossing folders from other companies or you may not want this extra cost and wish to use the Raspberry plate .... the choice is yours.
+You may decide not to use embossing folders from other companies or you may not want this extra cost of the Raspberry plate .... the choice is yours.